Home · September 15, 2023

 To avoid any unexpected surprises, you should have a licensed home inspector scrutinize the property from top to bottom.

 The inspector may provide a written report—typically with photos—detailing any flaws with the property.
-Your real estate agent then helps you draft a proposal for the seller.
+Your real estate agent can then help you draft a proposal for the seller.

 Based on the severity, urgency and cost of each finding, you may be able to negotiate a lower price or ask the seller to make repairs.
 Note that some repairs are required by law, such as those needed to fix building code violations.